Neutron star: X-ray binaries

 Binary systems containing neutron stars often emit X-rays, which are emitted by hot gas as it falls towards the surface of the neutron star.
-The source of the gas is the companion star, the outer layers of which can be stripped off by the gravitational force of the neutron star if the two stars are sufficiently close.
+The source of the gas is the companion star, the outer layers of which can be stripped off by the gravitational field of the neutron star if the two stars are sufficiently close.
 As the neutron star accretes this gas, its mass can increase; if enough mass is accreted, the neutron star may collapse into a black hole.

 Neutron star binary mergers and nucleosynthesis

 The distance between two neutron stars in a close binary system is observed to shrink as gravitational waves are emitted.
 Ultimately, the neutron stars will come into contact and coalesce.
 The coalescence of binary neutron stars is one of the leading models for the origin of short gamma-ray bursts.
-Strong evidence for this model came from the observation of a kilonova associated with the short-duration gamma-ray burst GRB 130603B, and finally confirmed by detection of gravitational wave GW170817 and short GRB 170817A by LIGO, Virgo, and 70 observatories covering the electromagnetic spectrum observing the event.
+Strong evidence for this model came from the observation of a kilonova associated with the short-duration gamma-ray burst GRB 130603B, and was finally confirmed by detection of gravitational wave GW170817 and short GRB 170817A by LIGO, Virgo, and 70 observatories covering the electromagnetic spectrum observing the event.
 The light emitted in the kilonova is believed to come from the radioactive decay of material ejected in the merger of the two neutron stars.
-This material may be responsible for the production of many of the chemical elements beyond iron, as opposed to the supernova nucleosynthesis theory.
+The merger momentarily creates an environment of such extreme neutron flux that the r-process can occur; this—as opposed to supernova nucleosynthesis—may be responsible for the production of around half the isotopes in chemical elements beyond iron.

 Planets

 Neutron stars can host exoplanets.
 These can be original, circumbinary, captured, or the result of a second round of planet formation.
 Pulsars can also strip the atmosphere off from a star, leaving a planetary-mass remnant, which may be understood as a chthonian planet or a stellar object depending on interpretation.
 For pulsars, such pulsar planets can be detected with the pulsar timing method, which allows for high precision and detection of much smaller planets than with other methods.
 Two systems have been definitively confirmed.
-The first exoplanets ever to be detected were the three planets Draugr, Poltergeist and Phobetor around PSR B1257+12, discovered in 1992–1994.
+The first exoplanets ever to be detected were the three planets Draugr, Poltergeist and Phobetor around the pulsar Lich, discovered in 1992–1994.
 Of these, Draugr is the smallest exoplanet ever detected, at a mass of twice that of the Moon.
 Another system is PSR B1620−26, where a circumbinary planet orbits a neutron star-white dwarf binary system.
 Also, there are several unconfirmed candidates.
 Pulsar planets receive little visible light, but massive amounts of ionizing radiation and high-energy stellar wind, which makes them rather hostile environments to life as presently understood.